Malbec and Food

 At $50 and upward, expect an exceptional Malbec where specific grapes are handpicked, and then aged in French Oak for two years.
 Expect dark fruit flavours, chewy tannin, and a smooth chocolatey finish.

-Our Favourite Pairings Include
+Our Favourite Malbec Pairings

-An Argentinian Malbec works well with Lamb on its own, or even better with Lamb accompanied by mint and herbs.
+An Argentinian Malbec works well with Lamb on its own, or even better with Lamb Chops accompanied by mint and herbs.
 Malbec from Argentina have an herbaceous quality that will pair up with any herbs you use in your Lamb dish, especially Rosemary and Sage and Juniper.
 While mint does not complement a Malbec, it does make the wine taste more complex making this pairing fascinating.

 Malbec and Mushrooms